This post may contain affiliate links. Read my full disclosure policy.

 - In Mexico, Sopa de Lima is flavored with fresh lime, Mexican oregano and fresh cilantro.

-- The Polish version of chicken soup is served with fine noodles and sometimes ground almonds in the broth.
+- Polish Chicken soup is served with fine noodles and sometimes ground almonds in the broth.

 - Scotland has a popular version called cock-a-leekie, flavored with… you got it, leeks. 🙂